-NodeRed, in my opinion, is one of the most intuitive graphical programming tools in the SmartHome/IoT range.
+In my opinion, NodeRed is one of the most intuitive graphical programming tools in the SmartHome/IoT area.

-In NodeRed, program sequences are not programmed (only) with program code but, to a large extent, with function blocks (nodes) that can be combined and connected with each other.
+In NodeRed, program sequences are not (only) programmed with program code but largely with function blocks (nodes) that can be combined and connected with each other.

-This reduces the hurdles for beginners and changers with NodeRed.
+This reduces the hurdles for beginners and those switching to getting started with NodeRed.

-But before you can use NodeRed you have to integrate it into your SmartHome system.
+Before you can use NodeRed, you first have to integrate it into your SmartHome system.

 How to install NodeRed on a RapsberryPi is described in the following article.

-Before you start with the installation, you should have prepared the RaspberryPi so far that it can be reached via the network and controlled by SSH.
+Before you start with the installation you should prepare the RaspberryPi so that it is accessible via the network and controllable via SSH.

-The following three articles describe what to do to prepare the RaspberryPi:
+The following three articles describe what needs to be done to prepare the RaspberryPi: